npu-ius-lab/f1tenth/README.md

 # f1tenth

-The Second place strategy in F1TENTH ICAUS 2022.
+The second-place strategy in F1TENTH ICAUS 2022.

 ## Build
 In catkin_ws/src: